 - 1 whole egg

-- 1 HEAPED Tbsp all-purpose flour
+- 1 heaped tablespoon all-purpose flour

-- Cocoa powder and cream to serve
+- Cocoa powder (or icing sugar) and lightly whipped cream to serve

 - Pre-heat oven to 200 degrees C (400 degrees F) and put a baking tray on the middle shelf.